 I’m not that bad at math; I realized that I would age, too, but holy hell in a hand basket does it happen quickly.
 I’m not talking about the wrinkles by my eyes or the extra jiggle in my wiggle.
 I’m talking about the fact that my dad’s eye surgery makes it near impossible for him to drive at night.
 That I only have one grandparent left.
 That my elementary school is now a church.

 Life.
 The cycle that changes everything and stops for no one.
 It’s a thing of beauty, to be respected, yet there are days when the air feels heavy and the beauty is lost.
-Laughter, prayer, inspiration.
-I don’t know how to lift the fog and beg everyone to appreciate the present, but there’s no use in not trying.
-It’s not easy watching a family dynamic change, but you can’t ignore it; reality will punch you in the face with the incessant reminder that although the days seem long, the years, they are short.
+Laughter, prayer, introspection.
+I don’t know how to lift the fog and inspire appreciation for the present.
+Witnessing time changing a family dynamic or bulldozers destroying old memories isn’t easy, but you can’t ignore it; reality punches us in the face with an incessant reminder that although the days seem long, the years, they are short.